wind-Zheng/PQSDC2/README.md

 </p>

 ## About The PQSDC2
-PQSDC2 is an experimental open-source quality-score data compressor that leverages parallel sequential multipartitioning and a parallel redundant coding model based on deep learning networks to improve compression rates while minimising memory and time consumption.
-In addition, the compression process can be accelerated by using a multi-core CPU cluster to significantly reduce time overhead.
+PQSDC2 is an experimental open-source quality-score data compressor that utilizes parallel sequential multipartitioning and a parallel redundant coding model based on deep learning networks to enhance compression rates while minimizing memory and time consumption.
+Moreover, the compression procedure can be expedited by employing a multi-core CPU cluster, thereby substantially decreasing time overhead.

 ## Copy Our Project